omidfarhang/omid.dev/content/posts/2008-11-14-johnny-cash.en.md

   </p>

   <p>
     He also continued to appear on television, hosting an annual Christmas special on CBS throughout the 1970s.
 Later television appearances included a role in an episode of <i>Columbo</i>.
-He also appeared with his wife on an episode of <i>Little House on the Prairie</i> entitled &#8220;The Collection&#8221; and gave a performance as John Brown in the 1985 Civil War television mini-series <i>North and South</i>.
+He also appeared with his wife on an episode of <i>Little House on the Prairie</i> entitled “The Collection” and gave a performance as John Brown in the 1985 Civil War television mini-series <i>North and South</i>.
   </p>

   <p>